• Skip to main content

 What bothers me here is that the styling of the watch is, putting it mildly, somewhat secondary.
 I don’t want to push my opinion on you, but doesn’t the watch look similar to the gorgeous Collection 1966 Chronograph that GP has first introduced four years ago at SIHH 2010 and then presented its slightly face-lifted (and also powered by a new movement) version 49542-52-151-BK6A in 2012?

-Yes, while comparing both watches, you probably won’t find any similar part: the hands are different, the numerals and hour markers are not the same, but the total feel of the new homage to Meisterstuck will always bug you with the same question: where have I seen this thing before?
+Yes, while comparing both watches, you probably won’t find any similar parts: the hands are different, the numerals and hour markers are not the same, but the total feel of the new homage to Meisterstuck will always bug you with the same question: where have I seen this thing before?

 Dial